MicrosoftDocs/visualstudio-docs/docs/install/command-line-parameter-examples.md

 To illustrate how to [use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md), here are several examples that you can customize to match your needs.

-In each example, `vs_enterprise.exe`, `vs_professional.exe` and `vs_community.exe` represent the respective edition of the Visual Studio bootstrapper, which is the small (~1MB) file that initiates the download process.
+In each example, `vs_enterprise.exe`, `vs_professional.exe`, and `vs_community.exe` represent the respective edition of the Visual Studio bootstrapper, which is the small (~ 1MB) file that initiates the download process.
 If you're using a different edition, substitute the appropriate bootstrapper name.

 All commands require administrative elevation, and a User Account Control prompt will be displayed if the process isn't started from an elevated prompt.